Mexico to pump $3.6 billion into ailing oil firm Pemex in relief plan

 The move weakened Mexico’s peso currency and stoked fears that further downgrades by Fitch or other credit ratings agencies could significantly raise the oil company’s financing costs and result in dire fiscal consequences for the government.

+Mexican President Andres Manuel Lopez Obrador, who took office in December, did not fully detail how the government will finance Pemex’s lower tax bill and additional capital injection.
+However, he did say that his efforts since late December to battle rampant fuel theft in Mexico will result in savings of about $1.6 billion.

+“It’s injecting resources, it’s lowering the tax obligation,” he said at the press conference.
+“But above all, it’s cleaning Pemex of corruption, and that will let us take the company forward.”

-Mexico’s peso currency was down 0.5 percent against the U.S. dollar on Friday.
+Mexico’s peso currency weakened more than 0.5 percent against the U.S. dollar on Friday after officials announced the plan.

+Crude oil production in Mexico has fallen by about half since hitting a peak of 3.4 million barrels per day (bpd) in 2004, as the country’s most productive fields aged and the company was unable to make new discoveries to replace ongoing production.
+Last year, crude output stood at about 1.8 million bpd.

-Reporting by Ana Isabel Martinez, Writing by Daina Beth Solomon; Editing by Nick Zieminski
+Reporting by David Alire Garcia, Ana Isabel Martinez, Lizbeth Diaz, Stefanie Eschenbacher, Noe Torres, Writing by Daina Beth Solomon; Editing by Nick Zieminski